-This namespace is used solely to label identity provider entities in order to hide them from the normal (filtered) federation "Where Are You From" (WAYF) service.
+This namespace is used solely to label identity provider entities in order to hide them from the normal (filtered) federation central discovery service, previously the "Where Are You From" (WAYF) service.
 This is done by adding the following element to the <EntityDescriptor>'s <Extensions> element:

-'''

 <wayf:HideFromWAYF/>

-'''

-The different central federation WAYF services are described in section 6.3 of [UKTRP].
+The different central discovery services are described in section 5, below.